atlanta’s home for original plays & musicals by top emerging writers

 Because we don’t charge a submission fee and get such a large volume of submissions, we unfortunately don’t have the bandwidth to offer feedback on each script.

-The SheATL Summer Theater Festival is funded in part by a generous grant from The National Endowment for the Arts.
+The SheATL Summer Theater Festival is funded in part by a generous grant from the Georgia Council for the Arts.